Dun-sin/smartsearch/CONTRIBUTING.md

 ### Rules
 - Don't create a pull request on an issue without given permission to work on it.
 - Don't work on more than one issue at a time
-- Check if the your issue exits or not if it exits, don't create a duplicate one
+- Check if your issue exist or not.
+If it exist, don't create a duplicate one
 - Have respect for other contributors and be polite

 ## Prerequisite skills for contributing